BVishwaa/TitanicML/README.md

-This repository contains the data cleansing, as well as modelling for Titanic dataset.
+This repository contains the data cleansing, as well as modelling for Titanic dataset